Scholarships & Financial Aid

 Because of this generosity, the College of Media is able to award its own undergraduate student scholarships each year.
 Undergraduate students apply for College of Media scholarships in a process separate from WVU scholarships by submitting an College of Media Scholarship Application during the spring semester.
 Students are notified via WVU Reed College of Media eNews about the application process and deadlines.

-To be considered for a College of Media scholarship, students must also file a FAFSA form by March 1 of the preceding academic year.
+To be considered for a College of Media scholarship, students must have a minimum of a 3.0 cumulative grade point average and also file a FAFSA form by March 1 of the preceding academic year.
 (See the WVU Financial Aid website for more information.)

 Students do not apply for individual College of Media scholarships but are matched to individual scholarship funds based on scholarship criteria, including academic performance, financial need, geographic location and other parameters.
 A limited number of College scholarships are also available to incoming freshmen.